-Will power is one of the toxic beliefs many of my clients hold – “I don’t have any”, they tell me.
+Will power is one of my clients’ toxic beliefs – “I don’t have any”, they tell me.
 And it’s just not true.
 As soon as you tell yourself you don’t have any – your motivation dies.
-It’s also what I call a “get out of jail” card to give your mind/ego reason to pull you off your course to better yourself.
+It’s also a “get out of jail” card to give your mind/ego a reason to pull you off your course to better yourself.

-I want to lose a stone, but I don’t have any willpower to stick to a diet and exercise plan.
+I want to lose a stone, but I don’t have the willpower to stick to a diet and exercise plan.
 So, therefore… you don’t.

 I’d love to get up at 6 am every morning and practice an hour of yoga and meditation before work.
-But I struggle to wake up in the morning, and I know I don’t have the willpower to stick to it.
-So, therefore, there’s no point in even setting my alarm.
+But I struggle to wake up in the morning and know I don’t have the willpower to stick to it.
+So therefore, there’s no point in even setting my alarm.

 By keeping a Pride Journal – when you have that fleeting thought of something you’d like to do, but your ego is telling you that you don’t have the willpower to see it through – you can review your journal and be armed with evidence and arguments to counter this limiting belief.

 How can you tell yourself you don’t have willpower when you have a journal filled with examples of when you have demonstrated will and persistence?